• Skip to main content

 Serve

-• Cut them into squares or diagonally and serve immediately with tea or coffee.
+• Cut them into squares or diagonally and serve immediately with lemon wedges.

 Recipe adapted from Sheba Yemeni.